-From Fiscal Year 2013 through Fiscal Year 2017, the average annual increase in the Authority's assessed rates and charges was approximately 3.4%, with an approximate 3.3% increase in Fiscal Year 2017.
-See "Rates and Charges - Historical Rates and Charges" and "Management's Review of Operating Results - Fiscal Year 2017 Current Expense Budget and Third Quarter Results."
+From Fiscal Year 2015 through Fiscal Year 2019, the average annual increase in the Authority's assessed rates and charges was approximately 3.3%, with an approximate 3.1% increase in Fiscal Year 2019.
+See "Rates and Charges - Historical Rates and Charges" and "Management's Review of Operating Results - Fiscal Year 2019 Current Expense Budget and Third Quarter Results."
 The Authority continues to believe that the economic and environmental benefits of an improved water and wastewater infrastructure help to maintain public support for its services and expects that these considerations, together with the statutory enforcement mechanisms available to it for collection of its rates and charges, will continue to assure that the Authority's revenue requirements are met.
 See "Rates and Charges - Future Rates and Charges" and "- Enforcement."

-The Capital Improvement Program.
+Capital Improvement Program.
 In addition to its operating responsibilities, the Authority is responsible for rehabilitating, repairing and maintaining the Systems and for operating them in compliance with applicable environmental laws, including the requirements of the federal Safe Drinking Water Act (the "SDWA") and the federal Clean Water Act.
 Since its assumption of the ownership and operations of the Systems in 1985, the Authority has undertaken an extensive program of capital improvements to the Systems through the implementation of rolling capital improvement programs (the "CIP").
-Capital expenditures since the Authority's inception through December 31, 2016 totaled more than \$8.2 billion.
+Capital expenditures since the Authority's inception through December 31, 2018 totaled more than \$8.4 billion.
 The Authority's most significant project to date, the Deer Island Wastewater Treatment Plant and related facilities (the "Deer Island Treatment Plant Project") was completed at an approximate cost of \$3.8 billion.
-The Authority also has completed the construction of all facilities included in its CSO Control Plan (defined below) (collectively, with the Deer Island Treatment Plant Project, the "Boston Harbor Project"), at an approximate cost of \$899.0 million, and several large sewer interceptor projects, as well as significant capital improvements to the Waterworks System, including the MetroWest Water Supply Tunnel, the Norumbega Covered Storage Reservoir, and the John J. Carroll Water Treatment Plant.
+The Authority also has completed the construction of all facilities included in its long-term plan for control of combined sewer overflows (CSOs) (the "CSO Control Plan," and together with the Deer Island Treatment Plant Project, the "Boston Harbor Project"), at an approximate cost of \$908.0 million, and several large sewer interceptor projects, as well as significant capital improvements to the Waterworks System, including the MetroWest Water Supply Tunnel, the Norumbega Covered Storage Reservoir, and the John J. Carroll Water Treatment Plant.
 The results of the Authority's efforts are demonstrated improvements to the environment as well as to the delivery of its services.